 (viii) a court injunction prohibiting ownership or operation of a facility.

 (3) Emergency suspension.
-Following notice and opportunity for hearing, the commissioner of the department of state health services (commissioner) or a person designated by the commissioner may issue an emergency order in relation to the operation of a hospital licensed under this chapter if the commissioner or the commissioner's designee determines that the hospital is violating this chapter, a rule adopted pursuant to this chapter, a special license provision, injunctive relief, an order of the commissioner or the commissioner's designee, or another enforcement procedure permitted under this chapter and the provision, rule, license provision, injunctive relief, order, or enforcement procedure relates to the health or safety of the hospital's patients.
+Following notice and opportunity for hearing, the commissioner of the Texas Health and Human Services Commission or a person designated by the commissioner may issue an emergency order in relation to the operation of a hospital licensed under this chapter if the commissioner or the commissioner's designee determines that the hospital is violating this chapter, a rule adopted pursuant to this chapter, a special license provision, injunctive relief, an order of the commissioner or the commissioner's designee, or another enforcement procedure permitted under this chapter and the provision, rule, license provision, injunctive relief, order, or enforcement procedure relates to the health or safety of the hospital's patients.

-(A) The department shall send written notice of the hearing and shall include within the notice the time and place of the hearing.
+(A) HHSC shall send written notice of the hearing and shall include within the notice the time and place of the hearing.
 The hearing must be held within 10 days after the date of the hospital's receipt of the notice.

-(B) The hearing shall be held in accordance with the department's informal hearing rules.
+(B) The hearing shall be held in accordance with HHSC’s informal hearing rules.

 (C) The order shall be effective on delivery to the hospital or at a later date specified in the order.

 (4) Probation.
-In lieu of suspending or revoking the license, the department may schedule the facility for a probation a period of not less than 30 days if the facility is found in repeated noncompliance with these rules or HSC, Chapter 241, and the facility's noncompliance does not endanger the health and safety of the public.
+In lieu of denying or revoking the license, HHSC may place the facility on probation for a period of not less than 30 days, if the facility is found in repeated noncompliance with these rules or HSC, Chapter 241, and the facility's noncompliance does not endanger the health and safety of the public.

 (5) Administrative penalty.
-The department has jurisdiction to impose an administrative penalty against a facility licensed or regulated under this chapter for violations of the HSC, Chapters 241 and 311 and this chapter.
+HHSC has jurisdiction to impose an administrative penalty against a facility licensed or regulated under this chapter for violations of the HSC, Chapters 241 and 311 and this chapter.
 The imposition of an administrative penalty shall be in accordance with the provisions of the HSC, §241.059 and §241.060.

 (6) Licensure of persons or entities with criminal backgrounds.
-The department may deny a person or entity a license or suspend or revoke an existing license on the grounds that the person or entity has been convicted of a felony or misdemeanor that directly relates to the duties and responsibilities of the ownership or operation of a facility.
-The department shall apply the requirements of the Occupations Code, Chapter 53.
+HHSC may deny a person or entity a license or suspend or revoke an existing license on the grounds that the person or entity has been convicted of a felony or misdemeanor that directly relates to the duties and responsibilities of the ownership or operation of a facility.
+HHSC shall apply the requirements of the Occupations Code, Chapter 53.

-(A) The department is entitled to obtain criminal history information maintained by the Texas Department of Public Safety (Government Code, §411.122), the Federal Bureau of Investigation (Government Code, §411.087) or any other law enforcement agency to investigate the eligibility of an applicant for an initial or renewal license and to investigate the continued eligibility of a licensee.
+(A) HHSC is entitled to obtain criminal history information maintained by the Texas Department of Public Safety (Government Code, §411.122), the Federal Bureau of Investigation (Government Code, §411.087) or any other law enforcement agency to investigate the eligibility of an applicant for an initial or renewal license and to investigate the continued eligibility of a licensee.

-(B) In determining whether a criminal conviction directly relates, the department shall consider the provisions of Occupations Code, §53.022 and §53.023.
+(B) In determining whether a criminal conviction directly relates, HHSC shall consider the provisions of Occupations Code, §53.022 and §53.023.

 (C) The following felonies and misdemeanors directly relate because these criminal offenses indicate an inability or a tendency for the person to be unable to own or operate a facility: